santiagovdx/hrdashboard_powerbimysql/README.md

 - Field paramaters

 ## Steps
+- Create a database in MySQL
-- Load all data tables from the xlsx file into Power Query using the xlsx connector
+- Load all data from the csv file into MySQL using the import wizard
+- Perform data cleaning transformations and exploration
+- Design the database by breaking down the table into tables
+- Build the relationship infraestructure across the tables
-- Perform data transformations to the data to have it ready for the modeling phase
+- Connect to the database with the Power Bi MySQL connector
 - Create relationships in the model view
 - Build DAX measures to feed the data objects
 - Design the dashboards layout to have a blueprint
 - Create the dashboard
-- Add more elements like: buttons, bookmarks, slicers, etc
 - Publish the dashboard in Power BI Service

 ![Portfolio Dashboard](dashboard.png)